Denver Anesthesia Injury Lawyer

 Studies estimate an anesthesia injury from a medication error or adverse drug event (ADE) occurs in about half of all surgeries.
 Though many of these errors and ADEs do not cause injury or death, those kinds of odds are nevertheless shocking.

 Patients who suffer anesthesia injuries may face long-term disabilities like nerve damage and brain injuries.
 And a particularly egregious error can even lead to coma or death.
-In the event that you or a loved one suffers an anesthesia injury, a Denver anesthesia injury lawyer from Zaner Harden Law will stand up to insurers to fight for fair injury compensation.
+In the event that you or a loved one suffers an anesthesia injury, a Denver anesthesia injury lawyer from Zaner Harden Personal Injury Lawyers will stand up to insurers to fight for fair injury compensation.

 Contact Zaner Harden Personal Injury Lawyers at (720) 613-9706 for a free consultation with a Denver electric scooter accident attorney.